On the Spectral Changes of OJ 287: The Lowest X-ray state Spectrum -- extended at Optical-UV and Hard at X-rays: Abstract

 \section{Abstract}

-Blazar optical-UV emission is synchrotron with the observed spectral shape directly related to the underlying particle distribution.
-Here, we report the finding of an extended optical-UV spectrum with a power-law photon spectral index of $\rm 2.71\pm0.03$, continuing to the X-ray band during the lowest recorded X-ray flux state of the BL Lacetrae object OJ 287 by the Swift facility.
-Accounting for the synchrotron contribution at X-rays, we found an X-ray spectrum with a power-law photon spectral index of $\rm 1.22 \pm 0.22$, the hardest reported X-ray spectrum for the source.
-The inferred X-ray spectrum is consistent with the spectrum reported at hard energies from the study of the Swift-BAT data.
-We further found that this X-ray spectrum naturally reproduces most of the flat X-ray spectra when combined with the corresponding optical-UV continuum during the low and intermediate flux states implying synchrotron as the primary driver of most of the X-ray spectral changes in the LBL state of the source.
-Combined with sharp-steepening/cutoff of the optical-UV spectrum during bright phases, the extended-spectrum indicates a much larger emission region which may be related to the large-scale jet emission.
-The optical-UV and X-ray together trace the complete particle distribution required for the observed broadband emission with low and high-energy power-law particle spectral indices of $\rm 1.44 \pm 0.40$ and $\rm 4.42 \pm 0.06$ respectively.
+Optical-UV synchrotron spectrum has been argued to be the primary driver of the majority of X-ray spectral changes in the BL Lacetrae object OJ 287 during its low and intermediate X-ray flux state.
+Here, we focus on the lowest recorded X-ray flux state of OJ 287 by the Swift facility and report the finding of a power-law optical-UV spectrum with a photon spectrum of $\rm 2.71\pm0.03$ continuing into X-rays.
+Considering this at X-rays, we found a power-law X-ray spectrum of photon spectral index $\rm 1.22\pm0.20$ that improves to $\rm 1.29\pm0.06$ when considering other observations with similar X-ray spectra.
+This is the hardest reported X-ray spectrum (0.3-10 keV) and is consistent with the reported Swift-BAT hard X-ray spectrum.
+We further show that this X-ray spectrum can reproduce most of the flat X-ray spectra when combined with the corresponding optical-UV continuum during the low and intermediate flux states strengthening synchrotron as the primary driver of most of the X-ray spectral changes in the LBL state of the source.
+Combined with sharp-steepening/cutoff of the optical-UV spectrum during bright phases, the extended-spectrum indicates a comparatively larger emission region and could be the large-scale jet emission.
+The optical-UV spectrum implies a high-energy power-law particle spectrum of $\rm \sim4.4$ while X-ray implies a hard low-energy particle spectrum of $\rm 1.3-1.6$ which could be the real or can result from a higher low-energy cut-off in the particle spectrum.